-

 Payment can also be made over the phone by calling our customer service department at 800-890-6034 from 7 a.m. to 6:30 p.m., Monday through Friday.
 Your account number will also be requested for this transaction.

-Our Customer Service team is happy to assist with any of the following billing services:
+MyChart, or the Customer Service team is able to complete any of these billing services:

 Each year Texas Health Resources files a Community Benefits Plan with the Texas Department of Health, Bureau of State Health Data and Policy.
 The Community Benefits Plan is public information as of the date it is filed with the Texas Department of Health and is available from the Department on request at the address below.